-- 1. Click the Office button ^(b) at the top left of the screen. - 2.
-Click the Excel Options button at the bottom right of the dialog. - 3.
-Choose the Save category from the left hand side of the dialog. - 4.
+- 1. Click the File button at the top left of the screen. - 2.
+Click the Options button of the left-hand list.

+The Excel Options dialog appears.

+- 3. Choose the Save category from the left hand side of the dialog. - 4.
 Change the default file location.

 You have to actually type in the default file location.
-Microsoft seems to have forgotten to add a browse button!
+Microsoft seem to have forgotten to add a browse button!